Wilma Vaught

-Brigadier General Wilma L. Vaught, USAFR (Ret.) (born March 15, 1930) is an American retired military leader.
+Wilma L. Vaught (born March 15, 1930) is a retired U.S. Air Force brigadier general.
 She was the first woman to deploy with an Air Force bomber unit, and the first woman to reach the rank of brigadier general from the comptroller field.

 Education

 Vaught graduated from the University of Illinois College of Business in 1952.
 She received her Master of Business Administration from the University of Alabama in Tuscaloosa in 1968.
 In August 1972, she became the first female Air Force officer to attend the Industrial College of the Armed Forces at Fort Lesley J. McNair.

 Military career

 Vaught joined the military in the 1950s when there were strong restrictions on the number of women who could be in the military and the capacity in which they could serve.
 Some of these policies changed in 1967 due to an increased need for human resources caused by the Vietnam War.
 Vaught then became an officer and was deployed to Vietnam.

 In January 1957, Vaught was commissioned a second lieutenant following her completion of Officer Training School at Lackland Air Force Base in San Antonio.
 She then spent three months as a student at the Statistical Services Officers' Course at Sheppard Air Force Base, Texas.
-In September 1957, she was assigned to the 805th Air Base Group, Barksdale Air Force Base, as chief of the Data Services Branch and, as an additional duty, commanded the Women in the Air Force Squadron Section.
+In September 1957, she was assigned to the 805th Air Base Group, Barksdale Air Force Base, as chief of the Data Services Branch and, as an additional duty, commanded the Women's Air Force Squadron Section.
 Vaught served at Zaragoza Air Base, Spain, as chief of the Management Analysis Division, 3974th Combat Support Group, from April 1959 to April 1963.

 Returning to the United States, she then was assigned to the 306th Combat Support Group at McCoy Air Force Base, Florida, as chief of the Data Services Division.
 She later became chief of the Management Analysis Division for the 306th Bombardment Wing (Heavy) at McCoy.
 During this period, the general became the first woman to deploy with a Strategic Air Command operational unit when she served a temporary duty tour as executive officer and chief of the Management Analysis Division, 4133rd Provisional Bombardment Wing at Andersen Air Force Base, Guam, during Operation Arc Light.

 From June 1967 to September 1968, Vaught was a graduate student at the University of Alabama.
 Her next year was spent as a management analyst in the Office of the Deputy Chief of Staff, Comptroller, Military Assistance Command, Vietnam (MACV), in Saigon, Republic of Vietnam.
 Upon completion of her Southeast Asia tour of duty in November 1969, she was assigned to Headquarters Air Force Logistics Command, Wright-Patterson Air Force Base, Ohio, as chief of the Advanced Logistics Systems Plans and Management Group where she remained until July 1972.
 In August 1972, Vaught began attending the Industrial College of the Armed Forces.